Basic Quantum Algorithms: Problem formulation and the main strategy

-where $m\approx 2n$, $n=\left\lceil\log_2 N\right\rceil$, and to exploit the fact that $f$ is $r$-periodic.
-We know that this function can be implemented in a quantum computer with around $3n$ qubits using the unitary operator $U_f$ defined by $U_f\ket{x}\ket{y}=\ket{x}\ket{y\oplus (a^x \mod N)}$.
-It is possible to determine $r$ efficiently with one application of the inverse discrete Fourier transform $F_{2^m}^\dagger$ to the first register after $U_f$ has been applied to a superposition of all states of the computational basis of the first register (the second register is initially set to $\ket{0}$).
-The method works because $f$ has period $r$.
+where $n=\left\lceil\log_2 N\right\rceil$, $m$ is an integer close to $2n$, and then exploit the fact that $f$ is $r$-periodic.
+We know that this function can be implemented on a quantum computer with about $3n$ qubits using the unitary operator $U_f$, defined by $U_f\ket{x}\ket{y}=\ket{x}\ket{y\oplus (a^x \bmod N)}$.
+It is possible to determine $r$ efficiently by applying the inverse discrete Fourier transform $F_{2^m}^\dagger$ to the first register after $U_f$ has been applied to a superposition of all computational basis states of the first register (the second register is initially set to $\ket{0}$).
+The method works because $f$ is periodic with period $r$.

-It is natural to ask whether the same strategy can be used to calculate $s$ knowing that $a^s\equiv b \mod N$.
-The problem is that there is no $s$-periodic function $f(x)$ with domain $\mathbb{Z}_{2^m}$ and codomain $\mathbb{Z}_N$ that uses parameters $a$ and $b$ only.
+A natural question is whether the same strategy can be used to compute $s$ from the equation $a^s \equiv b \mod N$.
+That is, can the discrete logarithm problem be reduced to finding the period of a suitable periodic function?
+The difficulty is that there is no $s$-periodic function $f(x)$ with domain $\mathbb{Z}_{2^m}$ and codomain $\mathbb{Z}_N$ that uses parameters $a$ and $b$ only.
 The way out is to use a function $f(x,y)$ with two variables defined as

-This definition has two main differences: (1)~The domain of each variable is $\mathbb{Z}_{r}$ instead of $\mathbb{Z}_{2^m}$, and (2)~$f$ has two variables.
-Regarding~(1), it is important to use the domain $\mathbb{Z}_{r}$; otherwise, the modular arithmetic would fail to provide the correct answer at the end of the algorithm.
-This means that $r$ must be calculated beforehand and if $r$ is not a power of 2, the implementation of the Fourier transform $F_r$ requires extra labor.
-Regarding~(2), $f$ is periodic in the following way: